k2controls/piRover01/sp1t/w05/index.md

 **Session 2**
-- Sprint 1 assessment is during class time on Monday (Week 06).
+- Sprint 1 assessment is during class time on Tuesday (Week 06).
 The requirements are listed below.
 - If you have completed your sprint 1 work including this week's coding and are prepared for next week's assessment, then *Session 2 attendance is optional*.
 - I will be available on Zoom to review and provide any assistance.
 - All Sprint 1 technical debt must be submit by the end of this week (Week 05).
 No late credit is available after.
 See the Debt01 link.